São Paulo: Languages

 The primary language is Portuguese.
 The general language from São Paulo General, or Tupi Austral (Southern Tupi), was the Tupi-based trade language of what is now São Vicente, São Paulo, and the upper Tietê River.
-In the 17th century it was widely spoken in São Paulo and spread to neighboring regions while in Brazil.
+In the 17th century it was widely spoken in São Paulo and spread to its border regions while in Brazil.
 From 1750 on, following orders from Marquess of Pombal, Portuguese language was introduced through immigration and consequently taught to children in schools.
 The original Tupi Austral language subsequently lost ground to Portuguese, and eventually became extinct.
 Due to the large influx of Japanese, German, Spanish, Italian and Arab immigrants etc., the Portuguese idiom spoken in the metropolitan area of São Paulo reflects influences from those languages.